Lori Loughlin’s Friends Reportedly Don’t Like Her Husband Mossimo Giannulli

 As previously reported by The Inquisitr, there are rumors flying that both Lori Loughlin and Felicity Huffman have been approached about being paid to give interviews about the college admissions scandal.

-While neither of them would be able to speak out about while the case is ongoing, Radar Online reports that they are said to being offered upwards of $20 million to tell their stories once the case is complete.
+While neither of them would be able to speak out about while the case is ongoing, Radar Online reports that they are supposedly being offered upwards of $20 million to tell their stories once the case is complete.

 The outlet goes on to reveal that there is a good chance one or both of the women will eventually do an interview due to the high cost of legal fees they’ll rack up, as well as the loss of work they’ve suffered due to the scandal.